bowman2001/perplexdoc/content/doc/page/_index.md

 resources:
   - name: featured
     src: roman-skrypnyk-fFW_xTie9Ik-unsplash.jpg
+    params:
+      alt: Double-page of an old magazine with fancy text layout on the left and a picture of the boxer Muhammad Ali on the right
 ---

 **Perplex** generates all page elements from meta-data parameters.
 We can provide page specific data in the front-matter and global data in the project configuration.